Victor Olds is currently First Deputy District Attorney at the Westchester District Attorney’s Office.

 Olds has published numerous articles in the New York Law Journal, served as a program chair of the New York City Bar Association’s CLE litigation programs from 2005 to 2009, and has been an instructor at the U.S. Department of Justice Advocacy Institute and the National Institute for Trial Advocacy.
 He serves as the Federal Bar Council’s Second Circuit Courts Committee as assistant secretary of the Federal Bar Foundation, on the New York City Bar Association’s executive committee, as well as on the Association’s litigation and judiciary committees.
 Olds was appointed by Mayor Michael R. Bloomberg as a commissioner of the Civilian Complaint Review Board from 2002 through 2008.
 He is a Harvard Law School Wasserstein Public Interest Law Fellow.

-He earned a J.D. from Brooklyn Law School in 1977 and a B.A from New York University in 1973.
+He earned a J.D. from Brooklyn Law School and a B.A from New York University.